BadCodeswJamie/Sponitor/README.md

 # Sponitor
 Saves Spotify library to keep track of songs as Spotify can remove songs without notification.

-To use this code a spotify client id and key is needed to create these a spotify premium account is required to help with this -> https://developer.spotify.com/documentation/web-api/concepts/apps
+To use this code a spotify client id and key is needed, to create these a spotify premium account is required to help with this -> https://developer.spotify.com/documentation/web-api/concepts/apps